diegovelasquezweb/product-discount-function/README.md

 Follow these steps to add a new discount extension to your Shopify app:

-1. **Create a new extension**: Run the command `npm run shopify app generate extension` to create a new extension.
+1. **Create a new extension**: Run the command `npm run shopify app generate extension -- --template product_discounts` to create a new extension.

 2. **Define the function target**: Specify the input for your function target in the `run.graphql` file.